Why Corporates in the GCC Need Regular IT Security Audits – Audits Explained

 Why Corporates in the GCC Need Regular IT Security Audits – Audits explained, why they matter, and how Middle Eastern businesses benefit from them.

-Organisations in the GCC face unprecedented cyber risk.
+Organisations in the GCC face unprecedented Cyber risk.
 Regional economies are embracing digital transformation at scale, but this progress has expanded attack surfaces by over 200% since 2020.
 Financial institutions, energy companies, healthcare providers, and government-linked entities remain prime targets.

 Globally, breaches now cost an average of $4.45 million per incident, with fines for non-compliance running as high as 4% of turnover.
 In this context, IT security audits are no longer a compliance formality.
 They are a strategic imperative.
 Microminder Cyber Security (MCS) argues that regular audits strengthen resilience, ensure regulatory alignment, and deliver measurable returns.